Chapter Three: Residence

 * * *

-Back in the room, the soft lighting had already dimmed itself toward sleep hours.
+Back in the room, the lighting had dimmed itself toward sleep hours.
 Julian lay on his mattress and dropped his AR overlay, leaving only the faint hum of the room's systems cycling through their quiet work.

 He closed his eyes and listened to the ventilation turning its forty-three seconds, and waited for the relay click at seventeen, and found them both exactly where they'd always been.